 - Rasp-cut files feature a series of individual teeth and are used primarily on wood.

-Rasps.
-Feature individual teeth that are randomly placed to provide a faster, rougher cut.
+Rasps feature individual teeth that are randomly placed to provide a faster, rougher cut.
 Rasps scrape wood away rather than plane it like files.

 - Wood rasps have a very coarse surface and are used primarily for quick removal of stock.

 - Cabinet rasps are best suited for finer, more delicate work and can be used on wood of all types, leather or soft materials.

 - Patternmaker’s cabinet rasps provide a smoother finish.

 Which Shape of Rasp or File Should You Use?